gonsie/gonsie.github.io/_posts/2016-02-17-theory-of-writing.md

 ## Layout Design

 Layout design should be a separate process entirely.
-Layout designs should be codified (such as LaTeX or CSS).
+Layout designs should be codified (such as a LaTeX-style or CSS).
+The layout design is distinct from the build system which parses the input and uses the layout to generate the end document.

 ## The End Document